 “I am allowed to take up and reclaim space” says illustrator Somang Lee.
 In the wake of the pandemic’s anti-Asian hate crime, she has reclaimed space through outdoor adventures, and healing through returning to her roots

-This story is part of our Tales from a Slow Way series.
+This story is part of our Tales from a Slow Way series, funded by the Pilgrim Trust.
 Each Tales award includes a contribution to the organisation as well as a project fee to the creative.
 Somang Lee’s project donation went to ESEA Sisters.

 “As a woman of Korean heritage I grew up seeing women who looked like me being portrayed as weak and subservient in the media.
 Since moving to the UK twenty years ago I have started to go on outdoor adventures – exploring the Outer Hebrides by bike and planning solo long-distance walks.
 This has helped to build my confidence and has given me a sense of empowerment.
 I receive a tremendous amount of joy and sense of meaning when I am exploring the outdoors and would like to inspire others to get out there and be part of it.